What You Will Learn

 Professional

-- Requires admission by separate “professional phase” application
+- Admission by separate “professional phase” application

 - Acceptance determined by grades in pre-professional phase